Israel wants to end refugee status of millions of Palestinians, UNRWA chief claims

 “And the end goal is to use these so-called refugees and their libellous right of return, a right that doesn't exist, to flood Israel and destroy the Jewish state,” Mr Erdan said.

-“UNRWA is the world's biggest advocate for a one-state solution, a Palestinian state from the river to the sea.”
+“UNRWA is the world's biggest advocate for a one-state solution, a Palestinian state from the river to the sea... and Israel cannot and will not allow UNRWA to continue in Gaza as it did in the past," he argued.

+UNRWA was created in 1949 by the UN General Assembly to help Palestinian refugees following a war surrounding the founding of Israel, when 700,000 Palestinians were displaced.
+Many fled to Gaza.

-“Our staff are barred from co-ordination meetings between Israel and humanitarian actors,” he said.
+“Our staff are barred from co-ordination meetings between Israel and humanitarian actors,” he explained.

 Latest from the Israel-Gaza war – in pictures